 Organisations planning to hold an event for National Families Week need to register in order to receive promotional products (posters, balloons, stickers, notepads and painting sheets).

 Once you have registered your event you can use the National Families Week logo to promote it.
-The logo is available on the Resources page.
+The logo is available on the Logos page.
 Use it on media releases, invitations and publications.

 If you require further information on National Families Week, please email us.

 National Families Week 2018 had over 125,000 people registered to attend events nationwide.

 A video was created from participant media.
 The video is available here.

 In 2017 the Department of Social Services held a forum which was a re-run of some of the keynote speakers from the Child Aware Approaches Conference which was the National Families Week launch event.
 The video of this forum is available here.
 Delegates to the conference were asked about the meaning of families.
 Their responses are here.

 As part of National Families Week, CEO of the Healing Foundation, Mr Richard Weston, was asked about the meaning of families.
 His response is here.

 The Australian Institute of Family Studies released a Fact sheet on stay at home dads, available here.